SamiUllah481/Backend-Development-Exercise-Sales-Team-Per-formance-Analysis-Using-LLM/README.md

     Performance Trends: http://localhost:5000/api/performance_trends/<time_period> (replace <time_period> with "3" for monthly)

-I'd be glad to provide information on the `.env` file and its usage within the context of the given code:

 **Purpose of `.env` Files:**

 - `.env` files are used to store sensitive information, such as API keys, passwords, or database credentials.